David-Honisch/Microsoft-Windows/LC2Navigator2022/readme.md

 The all plugin includes many plugins.
 Please update by downloading all.zip every time you start this app.
 AutoUpdate is not supported by now.

+The all.sql is very simple.
+Here are the first entries of plugins table import all script:

 - 1;All Plugins Download v.0.91a;execCMD('.\\resources\\cmd\\getupdates.bat /plugins/all.zip all.zip', 'out')
 - 2;Install SQLITE v.1.0(sqlite3win.zip) and required scripts;execCMD('.\\resources\\cmd\\getupdates.bat /plugins/sqlite3win.zip sqlite3win.zip', 'out')
 - 3;LC2CRC32 v.0.1a;execCMD('.\\resources\\cmd\\getupdates.bat /plugins/LC2CRC32.zip LC2CRC32.zip', 'out')